fberkemeier/MultiLayer-NotchDelta/README.md

 Multi-layer Signalling Model (MSM) overview.
 Segmented 3D cellular data across successive tissue layers (left) are used to construct a depth-resolved contact network.
 The MSM simulates lateral inhibition on this layered structure to predict SOP fate decisions (right), incorporating both apical and lateral cell–cell interactions.
 </em></p>

 ## Usage

-All functionality is provided in a single Jupyter Notebook, designed for use with the standard Python scientific stack.
+All functionality is provided in a single Jupyter Notebook (`msm_notch_delta.ipynb`), designed for use with the standard Python scientific stack.
 The code can be run in any environment supporting Jupyter (e.g. [Anaconda](https://www.anaconda.com/)).
 All relevant data is stored in the `data/` folder and includes adjacency matrices, edge data, centroid positions, and SOP labels for three wing discs.

 ### Structure and functionality